Case against accused Buffalo mass shooter proceeds in court - NewsBreak

 Case against accused Buffalo mass shooter proceeds in court

-BUFFALO, N.Y. — (AP) — Attorneys for a white man charged with killing 10 Black people at a Buffalo supermarket were unable during a court proceeding Thursday to secure a year's delay in state prosecution.
+BUFFALO, N.Y. — Attorneys for a white man charged withkilling 10 Black people at a Buffalo supermarket were unable during a court proceeding Thursday to secure a year’s delay in state prosecution.

 Payton Gendron’s attorneys asked a judge for the delay while a federal case against him proceeds.
 The federal hate crime charges could potentially carry a death penalty, and Gendron’s attorneys said their work in the state case could negatively effect efforts by Gendron’s federal defense attorneys, The Buffalo News reported.